seanvelasco/seanvelasco/README.md

 ## Sean Velasco

+Sean Velasco is an engineering student at the University of Santo Tomas, Faculty of Engineering.
-Get to know more about me and what I do over at [sean.ph](https://sean.ph).
+Get to know more about him and what he does over at [sean.ph](https://sean.ph).